Can I Eat Expired Paprika?

 Expert Source

-"According to the FDA, ground paprika should be stored in a cool, dark place away from heat sources and sunlight to maintain its quality and flavor.
-It is recommended to use ground paprika within 2-3 years for optimal freshness."
+"According to USDA guidelines, ground paprika should be stored in a cool, dark place and used within 2-3 years for best quality."

 ✅Fresh Paprika